Get all the latest data for Costa Blanca

 What property types will appreciate the most in Costa Blanca in 2026?

-As of early 2026, energy-efficient apartments in walkable coastal locations are expected to appreciate the most in Costa Blanca, closely followed by townhouses in communities with pools and parking.
+As of 2026, villas are expected to appreciate the most in Costa Blanca, especially modern or renovated villas with pools, parking and good access to the coast.

 How will interest rates affect property prices in Costa Blanca in 2026?